SIS to LMS Migration: Complete Step-by-Step Guide

 Q: Do we need to hire a consultant for SIS to LMS migration?

 A: Not necessarily.
 Many SIS and LMS vendors offer free migration tools or import wizards.
 Canvas, for example, has a "SIS Import" tool designed for PowerSchool data.
-However, if your data is highly customized or you have unusual requirements, a consultant may save time and prevent errors.
+However, if your data is highly customized, you have unusual integrations, or your IT team lacks API experience, a consultant may save time and prevent costly errors.

 Q: What happens to old assignment submissions when migrating between LMS platforms?

 A: This is the most challenging part of LMS-to-LMS migration.
-Many assignment submissions (essays, projects, multimedia) need to be migrated via API or manually.
-Some schools choose to archive old courses read-only in the old LMS rather than migrating every submission.
+Many assignment submissions (essays, projects, multimedia files) need to be migrated via API or manually downloaded and re-uploaded.
+Some schools choose to archive old courses read-only in the old LMS rather than migrating every submission, which is often acceptable for compliance if records are retained.

 Q: How do we handle courses that are still in progress during migration?

 πŸ“Œ Key Takeaway: Successful SIS-to-LMS migration requires careful planning, thorough testing, and proper validation.
-Use the three-phase framework (Plan β†’ Prepare β†’ Transfer β†’ Validate) and don't skip the test migration step.
-A week of testing can save months of cleanup.
+Use the four-phase framework (Plan β†’ Prepare β†’ Transfer β†’ Validate) and don't skip the test migration step.
+A week of testing can save months of cleanup and protect your relationship with teachers and parents.

 Start Your SIS to LMS Migration β†’